atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 It also means that serializing to a format like JSON becomes complicated - you can't just map predicates to keys - you might get collisions.
 And you can't use key-value stores for storing RDF, at least not in a trivial way.
 Every single _selected value_ should be treated as an array of unknown datatypes, and that makes it really difficult to build software.
-All complexity is the direct result of the lack of `subject-predicate` uniqueness.
+All this complexity is the direct result of the lack of `subject-predicate` uniqueness.

 As a developer who uses RDF data, I want to be able to do something like this:

 ```js
 // Fetches the resource
 const joep = get("https://example.com/person/joep")
 // Returns the value of the birthDate atom
 console.log(joep.birthDate()) // => Date(1991-01-20)
 // Fetches the employer relation at possibly some other domain, checks that resource for a property with the 'name' shortkey